 What are your top tips for snow comms?
 You’re welcome to comment below or Tweet me @AllthingsIC.

 If you are looking for ways to boost your knowledge of internal communication, I have a course for you.

 Every month All Things IC runs a Masterclass for professional communicators.
-This month the topic is internal communication and it’s on 24 January 2017.

 I hope to see you there,

 Republished on the All Things IC blog 17 January 2017.